|Nutrition Facts (per serving)|

 3 cloves garlic (minced)

 1 (15-ounce) can red beans (drained)

 1 teaspoon ground cumin

 Gather the ingredients.

-In a non-stick skillet on medium heat, place the beef, garlic, onions, and peppers and brown until the beef is no longer pink.
+In a nonstick skillet on medium heat, place the beef, garlic, onion, and bell pepper and brown until the beef is no longer pink.
 Drain any excess fat that cooks off of the ground beef and discard the extra drippings.

-Add into the crock-pot the kidney beans, red beans, tomatoes, stewed tomatoes, chili powder, and cumin.
+Add into the crock pot the kidney beans, red beans, diced tomatoes, stewed tomatoes, chili powder, and cumin.
 Gently stir together with a spoon until all of the ingredients are well combined.
-Set the slow cooker to cook on low for five hours, or three hours on high.
+Set the slow cooker to cook on low for 5 hours, or 3 hours on high.
 Check the chili on occasion and give it a stir.

 Once the cooking time has passed, taste for seasoning and add salt to taste, if needed.
 Carefully ladle the chili into several bowls.
 Top with green onions, if using.

 Beef doesn't necessarily have to be what makes a hearty chili.
 Here are other options for you to choose from:

 - Mushroom Chili: Mushrooms have a meaty quality and flavor, and are great substitutes for meat, as they add volume to stews and chilis but also a lot of flavor and nutrition.
 Brown 16 to 20 ounces of mixed mushrooms with the garlic, onions, and peppers as you'd brown the beef.
 Just add 1 tablespoon of olive oil to the pan beforehand to avoid sticking.
 Proceed with the rest of the recipe as instructed but lower your cooking times to 2 hours on high or 4 hours on low.